shyamenk/got-persona/README.md

 - **Table Component**: The TanStack library is used to create powerful and customizable tables for displaying character information.
 - **Character Details**: Access detailed information about each character, including their name, gender, culture, and more.
 - **Pagination**: Navigate through the characters conveniently with pagination, displaying 10 characters per page.
-- **Filtering**: Easily search for characters based on different attributes using the built-in text filter.
+- **Filtering**: Easily search for characters based on different attributes such as name.gender, culture, and more.

 - **Sorting**: Sort characters based on various attributes such as name, gender, culture, and more.

 - **Age Estimation**: The application leverages the Agify API to provide estimated ages for characters based on their first names.

 ## Technologies Used